ImtiazVision/Java/Notes.md

     int i = 7;           // variable initialization
     while(i < 14) {      // a condition is being tested
       System.out.println(i);
-      i++;               // change the value of the variable i.e. incrementation }
+      i++;               // change the value of the variable i.e. increment }
   }
 }